 Requirements for Admission

-Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State University, Jonesboro (NYITCOM at Arkansas) must meet the following academic requirements prior to matriculation:
+Applicants for first-year admission into New York Institute of Technology College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State University, Jonesboro (NYITCOM at Arkansas) must meet the following academic requirements prior to matriculation:

 - NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services or Globe Language Services to American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for verifying the equivalency of the minimum requirements for admission.

-Applicants must have completed an acceptable academic year sequence, with a grade of “C” or better, in the following prerequisite courses (exceptions are made on a case-by-case basis by the Committee on Admissions):
+- Applicants must have completed an acceptable academic year sequence in the following prerequisite courses (exceptions are made on a case-by-case basis by the Admissions Committee):